Sx̱ótsaqel/Chilliwack Lake Provincial Park

 Sx̱ótsaqel/Chilliwack Lake Provincial Park is a provincial park in British Columbia, Canada.
 Covering 92.58 km2, the park is located 150 km east of Vancouver in the Chilliwack River Valley.

 History

 A trail was first cut to the Chilliwack River in 1855 by the Hudson's Bay Company.
-This trail was an improvement to the Indian Trail, an ancient trail that joined nine Indian villages between Vedder Crossing and Chilliwack Lake.
+This trail was an improvement to the “Indian Trail,” an ancient trail that joined nine Indigenous villages between Vedder Crossing and Chilliwack Lake.
 In the early part of the 20th century, logging began in the valley.
 By the 1920s the logging industry here had grown considerably.
 A railroad logging was set up.
 The railroad was destroyed by a huge fire in 1938.
 Subsequently, the railroad logging was stopped and supplanted by truck logging.
 In 1942 an army base was set up in Chilliwack and rifle ranges established on the road to Chilliwack Lake.